Azure/missionlz/docs/deployment-guide-bicep.md

 #### Air-Gapped Clouds

-For air-gapped clouds it may be convenient to transfer and deploy the ARM template instead of the Bicep template if the Bicep CLI tools are not available or if it is desirable to transfer only one file into the air gap.
+For air-gapped clouds it may be convenient to transfer and deploy the compiled ARM template instead of the Bicep template if the Bicep CLI tools are not available or if it is desirable to transfer only one file into the air gap.

-The ARM template is at [src/bicep/mlz.json](../src/bicep/mlz.json)].
+The ARM template is at [src/bicep/mlz.json](../src/bicep/mlz.json).
 The AZ CLI command for deploying the ARM template is the same as for deploying Bicep: use `az deployment sub create` and supply `mlz.json` as the template file name instead of `mlz.bicep`.

 #### Reference Deployment Output

 After you've deployed Mission Landing Zone you can integrate additional services or infrastructure.
-Bicep templates, the Azure CLI, and JMESpath queries allows you to manually, or in an automated fashion, compose infrastructure incrementally and pass output from one template as input to another.
+Bicep templates, the Azure CLI, and JMESpath queries allow you to retrieve outputs from a deployment and pass them as parameters into another deployment.

 You can use the `az deployment sub show` command with a `--query` argument to retrieve information about the resources you deployed.
 In PowerShell use the `Get-AzSubscriptionDeployment` cmdlet.